jerryzsj/senjing-zheng/index.md

+# Hi!

-## Hi!
-I am Senjing Zheng, a PhD student in 3D vision and Robotics at University of Birmingham.
+### I am Senjing Zheng, a PhD student in 3D vision and Robotics at University of Birmingham.

 The page is based on GitHub and [Jekyll](https://jekyllrb.com/).

-### Who I am
+I am mainly using this page to note some instructions for Ubuntu coding with vision and robotics.

+### What u can find in this page

 My name is Senjing Zheng